Potato

-The potato is a starchy food, a tuber of the plant Solanum tuberosum and is a root vegetable native to the Americas.
-The plant is a perennial in the nightshade family Solanaceae.
+The potato (/pəˈteɪtoʊ/) is a starchy tuberous vegetable native to the Americas that is consumed as a staple food in many parts of the world.
+Potatoes are underground stem tubers of the plant Solanum tuberosum, a perennial in the nightshade family Solanaceae.

 Wild potato species can be found from the southern United States to southern Chile.
-The potato was originally believed to have been domesticated by Native Americans independently in multiple locations, but later genetic studies traced a single origin, in the area of present-day southern Peru and extreme northwestern Bolivia.
-Potatoes were domesticated there approximately 7,000–10,000 years ago, from a species in the Solanum brevicaule complex.
-In the Andes region of South America, where the species is indigenous, some close relatives of the potato are cultivated.
+Genetic studies show that the cultivated potato has a single origin, in the area of present-day southern Peru and extreme northwestern Bolivia.
+Potatoes were domesticated there about 7,000–10,000 years ago from a species in the S. brevicaule complex.
+Many varieties of the potato are cultivated in the Andes region of South America, where the species is indigenous.